tmfksoft/gtasa-loader/files.md

 # /audio/SFX
 *As I understand it, all of these files contain the sounds effects in the game, see the CONFIG dir prior for what/where the data lives per sound*
+*I'll probably document each file as I parse data from them, though the names are pretty explanatory*
  - FEET
  - GENRL
  - PAIN_A